 THE ART OF GETTING BY has little to commend it.
 Its few entertaining moments are not enough to outweigh the immorality that is not only present but condoned as well as the strong humanistic view through which George ultimately finds motivation.

+THE ART OF GETTING BY is a quirky romance about high school senior George Zinavoy.
+George’s nihilistic, fatalistic view of life has left him with little motivation to fulfill any kind of responsibilities as graduation quickly approaches.
+His views are tested and changed when he befriends popular girl Sally Howe.
+When George catches Sally’s interest, the two take part in each other’s worlds.
+Sally takes George along to meet her divorced and promiscuous mother and to party with her friends.
+George takes Sally on his apathetic adventures of skipping school and visiting his new found artist friend, Dustin.
+Through their friendship, his parents’ marital problems, and his growing love for Sally, George finds his own motivation for life.
 THE ART OF GETTING BY has a strong sense of humanism.
 It also finds solutions to life’s problems in immoral concepts.
 This ultimately depressing movie has little to redeem or commend it.
 The few entertaining moments, but those are greatly overshadowed by the movie’s blatant acceptance of immorality and its role in the plot’s solutions.
 THE ART OF GETTING BY also contains some strong foul language, crude humor, innuendo, and alcohol use by underage teenagers.